Who is YCF?

 What is a distribution?

-A distribution is yearly dollar amount, reflecting 5 percent of the value of your funds average balance, calculated after 12 investment quarters.
+A distribution is yearly dollar amount determined by the Board of Directors to provide meaningful payouts from the permanent endowment funds for charitable needs while preserving the value of the assets.
+It is calculated by using a tracking 12-quarter average of the market value of each fund.
 The distribution is inclusive of YCF’s administrative fee.
 The distribution is in the form of a grant made to a named organization(s), or to organization(s) that make application to YCF and fit the purposes specified in your fund’s agreement at the time the fund was set up.

 Can I specify my distribution?